 Q: What should I do if I have developed ovarian cancer and suspect long-term use of Johnson & Johnson Baby Powder as a feminine hygiene product is to blame?

-If you have received a positive diagnosis for ovarian cancer, make sure you're getting proper medical attention.
+If you've received a positive diagnosis for ovarian cancer, make sure you're getting proper medical attention.
 You'll also want to compile as much information about your illness and your use of Johnson & Johnson brand talcum powder products as possible.
-Finally, contact a qualified attorney for a free claim evaluation.
-A product liability attorney can help you protect your rights and pursue compensation for your illness through a talcum powder cancer suit.
+Finally, it's a good idea to contact a product liability attorney who can help you protect your rights and pursue compensation for your illness through a talcum powder cancer suit.

 Contact a qualified product liability attorney to make sure your rights are protected.